JV-conseil-Internet-Consulting/www/docs/migration.md

 {:toc}

 ## From v5

 ### Updating the folder structure

-Copy the following folders and files from Hydejack v6 into your existing repository.
+Copy the following folders and files from DeepDive v6 into your existing repository.
 Make sure you merge the folder contents.

 * `_data/`
 * `_includes/`